renukaKandii/promptLY/ReadME.md

 **Q: Can my employer/school see what I'm transforming?**
 A: No. Unlike cloud AI tools, promptLY doesn't send data anywhere, so there's no server logs to monitor.

-**Q: Does Google/Anthropic see my prompts?**
-A: No. Your text stays on your device.
-Only anonymous AI usage statistics may be collected by Chrome itself (not your content).

 ### Usage

 **Q: Why didn't "Reply to Email" work correctly?**